druidfi/tools/README.md

-make down | Tear down the environment make help | List all make commands make shell | Login to CLI container make self-update | Self-update all the tools from druidfi/tools make up | Launch the environment
+make down | Tear down the environment make help | List all make commands make shell | Login to CLI container make self-update | Self-update all the tools from druidfi/tools.
+See [update.sh](update.sh). make up | Launch the environment

 ## Example on Makefile in your project root